How Long Does It Take To Potty Train A Golden Retriever Puppy?

 A Golden Retriever can be potty trained in under two weeks.
 However, you will be the biggest factor that brings success or failure to your puppy’s potty training.

-You see, many factors determine how fast or slow the process of potty training a Golden Retriever puppy takes.
 How long it takes to potty train, a Golden Retriever puppy depends on their age.
 Around sixteen weeks is when their bladder is fully developed, so puppies that are thoroughly trained before that may still have accidents.

 How long it takes to potty train a Golden Retriever puppy also depends on whether they are leash and crate trained.
 No dog, including a puppy, likes to sleep where they urinate.